Build a Retirement Plan That Provides Paychecks AND Playchecks

 Kim Franke-Folstad contributed to this article.

 Investing involves risk, including the potential loss of principal.
-Any references to protection benefits, safety, security, or lifetime income generally refer to fixed insurance products, never securities or investment products.
+Any references to [protection benefits, safety, security, lifetime income, etc] generally refer to fixed insurance products, never securities or investment products.
 Insurance and annuity product guarantees are backed by the financial strength and claims-paying ability of the issuing insurance company.

 About the Author